qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 #.
 Following the name of the external application, add the URL used for doing
    a Google search, up to but not including the search term:
    ``http://google.com/search?q=``
 #.
-The text in the :guilabel:`Action` field should now look like this:
+The text in the `Action` field should now look like this:
    ``firefox http://google.com/search?q=``
 #.
 Click on the drop-down box containing the field names for the ``lakes``
    layer.
 It's located just to the left of the **[Insert Field]** button.